KelwynWilliams/Build-and-Deploy-Azure-Cloud-eCommerce-Platform/README.md

 ## Step 4: Configure the Database

-<br/>This step involves setting up the database for storing product data, user accounts, and transaction records.
+This step involves setting up the database for storing product data, user accounts, and transaction records.

 ### 4.1.
 Create Azure SQL Database